sergioCap/SE2project/Goals.md

 3. The user should be able to find available cars around him

-4. The user should see the status of a car before making a reservation
+4. The user should see the battery level of a car before making a reservation

 5. The user should be able to reserve a car